-Student organizations are not permitted to make payments to an individual via mobile payment applications such as Venmo, Paypal, CashApp, etc. Requests to reimburse payments made by organization members via mobile payment applications will be denied.
+With the exception of PayPal, student organizations are not permitted to make payments to an individual via mobile payment applications such as Venmo and CashApp, etc. Requests to reimburse payments made by organization members via mobile payment applications will be denied.